JelenaRaonic/belly-button-challenge/README.md

 In this challenge I used Plotly and D3 libraries, and the languages used are HTML and JavaScript.

-It was interesting challenge to work on, and I appreciate help from tutoring servise.
+It was interesting challenge to work on, and I appreciate help from tutoring service.